javiserna/Rotation-models-CTTS/readme.md

 **Example Usage:**

-First, uncompress this repository, then execute the following code in the main directory of the repository.
+First, uncompress this repository, then open ipython console and execute the following code or create a new .py file copying this content and executing it within main repository directory.

 ~~~python
 import Rotational_models_CTTS